 Photo by: Saif Al-Sobaihi

 Gi (Ginny) Huo 허지은, is an artist and educator whose work considers the intentions of what people believe and the legacies of religious systems.
+Working across mediums in drawing, sculpture, video, artists books, photography, and printmaking and has exhibited in places such as The Drawing Center, Socrates Sculpture Park, Baxter St CCNY, Franconia Sculpture Park and The Smithsonian Archives of American Art.

 Ginny’s work has been featured in Hyperallergic, Studio Magazine, ART PAPERS, TAYO Literary Magazine, and The Brooklyn Rail.
 Huo holds an MFA from Maryland Institute College of Art and BFA from Brigham Young University, Utah.

-Huo was born in US occupied Honolulu, Hawai’i after family’s immigration from Korea.
 Ginny lives and works out of Lenapehoking, the unceded ancestral homeland of the Lenape people, otherwise known as Brooklyn, NY.

 Email: ginnyhuo@gmail.com